-This self drive tour takes you through beautiful sites such as the Golden Circle and the Kerið eruption crater, where you'll find Iceland's most important historical and geological wonders.
-The Ring Road will take you along the South Coast, past two stunning waterfalls, Seljalandsfoss and Skógafoss, before you reach the impressive black sands of Reynisfjara beach and the quaint town of Vík.
+This self-drive tour takes you through beautiful sites such as the Golden Circle and the Kerid eruption crater, where you'll find Iceland's most important historical and geological wonders.
+The Ring Road will take you along the South Coast, past two stunning waterfalls, Seljalandsfoss and Skogafoss, before you reach the impressive black sands of Reynisfjara beach and the quaint town of Vik.

-Next, you'll journey into Iceland's famous Golden Circle where you'll see a range of fantastic sites.
-These include the dramatic landscape of Þingvellir National Park, the towering spouting geyser called Strokkur, and one of Iceland's biggest waterfalls, Gullfoss.
+Next, you'll journey into Iceland's famous Golden Circle, where you'll see a range of fantastic sites.
+These include the dramatic landscape of Thingvellir National Park, the towering spouting geyser called Strokkur, and one of Iceland's biggest waterfalls, Gullfoss.

 Check availability by choosing a date and book your Iceland adventure today.

 The park is nestled in a valley located between two tectonic plates that are drifting apart.
 As they move, they tear up huge ravines and fissures.
-One of those fissures, Silfra, is located in Þingvallavatn lake.
-It is filled with crystal clear water which provides exceptional visibility of up to 100 metres, making it the perfect spot to go snorkelling.
+One of those fissures, Silfra, is located in Thingvallavatn lake.
+It is filled with crystal clear water, providing exceptional visibility of up to 328 ft (100 m), making it the perfect spot for snorkeling.

-If you think you'd enjoy exploring the pellucid waters of the fissure, and swim between the continents, then you can opt for a snorkelling tour in Silfra today.
+If you think you'd enjoy exploring the crystalline waters of the fissure, and swimming between the continents, then you can opt for a snorkeling tour in Silfra today.

-Not far away from Þingvellir National Park, is the Great Geysir hot spring along with its bursting sidekick, Strokkur.
-Although Geysir no longer vents as it once did, Strokkur still erupts approximately every 10 minutes, shooting boiling water 20 metres high into the sky.
+Not far away from Thingvellir National Park is the Great Geysir hot spring along with its bursting sidekick, Strokkur.
+Although Geysir no longer vents as it once did, Strokkur still erupts approximately every 10 minutes, shooting boiling water 66 ft (20 m) high into the sky.

-Next, you can head back to the main road and stop at the Kerið volcanic crater, where a rainbow of colours dazzles the eye; the rusty red hues of the volcanic rock contrast with clear blue-green water of the placid lake sheltered within.
-Spend the night in the peaceful area near the town Hvolsvöllur.
+Next, you can head back to the main road and stop at the Kerid volcanic crater, where a rainbow of colors dazzles the eye.
+The rusty red hues of the volcanic rock contrast with the clear blue-green water of the serene lake sheltered within.
+Spend the night in the peaceful area near the town of Hvolsvollur.

-Your last stop will be the breathtaking black beach of Reynisfjara and the tranquil village of Vík.
-Explore the beach and the eerie cliff of basalt columns, but beware the dangerous waves that can easily sweep you from the shore and carry you out to sea.
+Your last stop will be the breathtaking black beach of Reynisfjara and the tranquil village of Vik.
+Explore the beach and the eerie cliff of basalt columns, but beware of the dangerous waves that can easily sweep you from the shore and carry you out to sea.